-So everyone is worried about charging network!
-Did we have 60000 petrol pumps decades ago?
+So everyone is worried about the charging network!
+Did we have 60,000 petrol pumps decades ago?
 No. They eventually grew.
 If there hadn’t been any demand there would have been no increase in stations.
-With EV in markets, charging infra will develop.
+With electric vehicles (EV) in markets, charging infra will develop.
 They aren’t going to come overnight, they will come slowly.
-But what we need […]
+But […]

-Did we have 60000 petrol pumps decades ago?
+Did we have 60,000 petrol pumps decades ago?
 No. They eventually grew.
 If there hadn’t been any demand there would have been no increase in stations.
-With EV in markets, charging infra will develop.
+With electric vehicles (EV) in markets, charging infra will develop.

 They aren’t going to come overnight, they will come slowly.
 But what we need is a start!
 A START is all I am talking about.
-If we didn’t start and just look for problems, not solution, then it can’t happen.
+If we don’t start and just look for problems, no solution, then it can’t happen.

-Even US and china don’t have 100% EV sale, but still they have a vast charging network.
+Even the US and China don’t have 100% EV sale, but still they have a vast charging network.

-People who have their own home here, should be the one shifting to EV first because they can home charge.
-People discussing charging infra are missing point of overnight charging at home/apartment parking/ street parking.
-I don’t think you would need charging in day time then.
+People who own houses here, should be the ones who should shift to EV first because they can charge at home.
+People discussing charging infra are missing the point of having the facility of overnight charging at home/apartment parking/ street parking.
+Once you have charged at night, you are unlikely to need charging during the day time.

-What people here( in india) don’t understand that you won’t always have to charge at public charging points, like you can only fuel up at petrol pumps.
-Most of people in US do home charging or at work.
-Understand this.
+What people here( in india) don’t understand is that you won’t always have to charge at public charging points, like you can only fuel up at petrol pumps.
+Most people in the US do home charging or at work.
+Let’s understand and accept this.

-What else needed is charging at parking spaces.
+What else is needed is charging at parking spaces.
 Malls, hospital, general public parking.

 Everywhere.
 Not a hard thing to do.
 But we have to start.
 Demand it.
 They aren’t going to build it if we don’t ask them.
 Hotels in other countries show that they have charging points.
 Tourist destinations should have charging points.
 Would attract people.